escobard/share/README.md

 ## Product Technology

-This product follows the traditional MVC (Model View Controller) paradigm where:
-   - The Model = the Ethereum blockchain protocol - is handled in the `/ethereum` directory
-   - The View = the React user interface - is handled in the `/ui` directory
-   - The Controller = the Node restful api  - handled in the `/api` directory

-Furthermore, the following stack was chosen to rapidly deliver a production ready decentralized product:
+The following stack was chosen to rapidly deliver a production ready decentralized product:

 1) Heroku for automatic deployment / hosting of the UI / API layers.
 2) CircleCI for continuous integration and deployment.